 In this section, we are assessing the spatial representation of the SHL over the Sahara region.
-In order to do that, we evaluate the bias between the seasonal forecast models (SEAS5, MF7) and ERA5 [Fig5].
+In order to do that, we evaluate the bias between the seasonal forecast models (SEAS5, MF7) and ERA5 (Fig. 5).
 The bias is defined here as the difference between the forecasts and the reanalyses; the mathematical expression of the bias is the following:

-$$\mathbf{B_t} = \mathbf{F_t} - \mathbf{R_t} \tag{9}$$
+$$B_t = F_t - R_t av{9}$$

-where $F_t$ and $R_t$ are respectively the forecasts and reanalyses at time t.
+where F_t and R_t are the forecasts and reanalyses respectively at time t.

 The bias is computed for each month at lead time 0 during the season from January to December for the period 1993-2016.
 By extending the analysis window over the season, we are able to check if the biases in the seasonal forecast models are constant or specific to the JJAS period.
-When analyzing the SEAS5 model outputs [Fig5-a)], we notice an overestimation of temperature over the Atlantic Ocean and over the Mediterranean sea.
+When analyzing the SEAS5 model outputs (Fig. 5a), we notice an overestimation of temperature over the Atlantic Ocean and over the Mediterranean Sea.
 We observe a cold bias between SEAS5 and ERA5 which appears progressively during the first months (January to April) and tends to intensify during the monsoon phase over the Sahel region.
-This cold bias is centered over the Sahara between the North of Mali, Niger and the South of Algeria; and tends to decrease in intensity during the retreat phase of the monsoon in October.
-SEAS5 is colder than ERA5 and under-estimates the spatial evolution of the SHL over the Sahara.
-In fact, biases in the evolution of the coupled ocean-atmosphere system or in the continental sub-surface can play a role in theses biases but their investigation is beyond the scope of this paper.
-The analysis on MF7 shows a progressive appearance of a warm bias in comparison to ERA5 over the Sahel during January and February [Fig5-b)].
+This cold bias is centered over the Sahara between the north of Mali, Niger and the south of Algeria and tends to decrease in intensity during the retreat phase of the monsoon in October.
+SEAS5 is colder than ERA5 and underestimates the spatial evolution of the SHL over the Sahara.
+In fact, biases in the evolution of the coupled ocean-atmosphere system or in the continental subsurface can play a role in theses biases, but their investigation is beyond the scope of this paper.
+The analysis on MF7 shows a progressive appearance of a warm bias in comparison to ERA5 over the Sahel during January and February (Fig. 5b).
 This warm bias tends to develop from March to September and affects the whole Sahara.
 It is more intense during the monsoon phase and is located over the eastern part of the Sahara.
 The bias between MF7 and ERA5 tends to decrease in intensity during the retreat phase of the monsoon in October.
 MF7 is warmer than ERA5 and overestimates the spatial evolution of the SHL over the Sahara.
 The central SHL area is less affected by this warming in MF7 compared to the rest of the Sahara.
-This behaviour in the Sahara region, especially in the eastern part of the Sahara, could be related to an under-estimation of air advection coming from the Mediterranean regarding the prevalence of the hot bias to the eastern part of the Sahara [Fig2b)].
-This analysis shows that the two seasonal forecast models have two contrasted representations of the SHL compared to ERA5 with a colder SHL in SEAS5 and a warmer SHL in MF7; which is in agreement with previous global studies (e.g., Dixon et al., 2017; Johnson et al., 2019).
+This behavior in the Sahara region, especially in the eastern part of the Sahara, could be related to an underestimation of air advection coming from the Mediterranean regarding the prevalence of the hot bias to the eastern part of the Sahara (Fig. 2b).
+This analysis shows that the two seasonal forecast models have two contrasted representations of the SHL compared to ERA5, with a colder SHL in SEAS5 and a warmer SHL in MF7, which is in agreement with previous global studies (e.g., Dixon et al., 2017; Johnson et al., 2019).
 The two seasonal forecast models share however a similar seasonal evolution of the bias (increasing bias during the monsoon season) and a large spatial scale of the bias that covers most of the Sahara.
 Without sensitivity experiments, it is impossible to clearly identify the reasons for these opposite behaviors between the two models.
-The investigation of the origins of these biases are way beyond the scope of this article.
-In a more general framework, various european research projects have shown the difficulty of attributing a specific bias to a specific parameterization over West Africa, including the SHL (Martin et al., 2017).
+The investigation of the origins of these biases is well beyond the scope of this article.
+In a more general framework, various European research projects have shown the difficulty of attributing a specific bias to a specific parameterization over West Africa, including the SHL (Martin et al., 2017).